jaymzh/sugarjar/README.md

 ## Better push defaults

 In addition to running pre-push tests for you `smartpush` also picks smart defaults for push.
-So if you `sj spush` with no arguements, it uses the `origin` remote and the same branch name you're on as the remote branch.
+So if you `sj spush` with no arguments, it uses the `origin` remote and the same branch name you're on as the remote branch.

 ## Cleaning up your own history